 5 Defenses to Construction Delay Claims

-Whether a construction business is making a delay claim or defending against one, it’s important to know what factors might affect the viability of a construction delay claim.
-Here are some of the more prominent defenses for delays.
+Whether a construction business is making a delay claim or defending against one, it’s important to know what factors might affect the viability of a delay claim.
+Here are some of the more prominent defenses against a delay claim on a construction project.

 A concurrent delay occurs when multiple activities affect the project’s timeline, but the delays don’t precisely stack on top of each other.
 That doesn’t necessarily mean the delays have to happen at the exact same time to be considered concurrent.